Inventory key performance indicators (KPIs) are critical to supply chain performance.

 If you are unsure or unaware about any key figure or formula used in calculating a key figure, simply select that key figure and press F1, and the system will display detailed information about it.

-Lessons on better inventory management
+Lessons on better inventory management in SAP ECC

 Why overall equipment effectiveness is an important KPI